 Involvement of end-users Living Lab the city of Antwerp (Belgium)

-This Community of Innovation deals with urban flooding due to extreme weather, in particular due to extreme precipitation and heat stress.
+This Community of Innovation deals with urban flooding due to extreme precipitation and other extreme weather conditions such as heat stress.
 The Antwerp CoI is structured as a “Living Lab” with a strong involvement of end-users and local citizens.

-So far, this collaboration is focusing on the testing of innovations helping to reduce the effects of heavy rain.
+So far, this collaboration is focusing on the testing of a smart greenroof innovation.

 Who is involved?

 Led by KU Leuven, it currently incorporates four municipal departments of the city of Antwerp:

 Responsible for the ecological management of the city;

 Responsible for the implementation of climate adaptation plans;

 Responsible for the flood management of the city;